brendanmcc02/film-rec/notes.md

 TMDb also has country, language, budget, poster. very useful.
 API is free.

-afaik no publicly available dataset to download, API is done film-by-film, so would take a while to init a large dataset. from what I've seen, id's are ints from 1 to X.
+afaik no publicly available dataset to download, API is done film-by-film, so would take a while to init a large dataset. from what I've seen, IDs are ints from 1 to X.

 you can use /find API with tmdb and use the imdb id (tt...) to get the exact film. good to know